 (6) Nothing in this section other than subsection (5) affects the operation of Part VID of the Industrial Relations Act 1979.

-[Section 11 inserted by No. 67 of 2004 s.
+[Section 11 inserted: No. 67 of 2004 s.
 12(1).]

 12. Minimum standards for staff management

 (1) The board must, after consultation with the Public Sector Commissioner, prepare and issue an instrument setting out minimum standards of merit, equity and probity applicable to the management of the staff of the Authority.